mwwalrath/ExtraHop/VLAN Down Detector/README.md

 ---

-## Duration formatting

-Durations are displayed as human-readable strings with correct singular/plural: "5 minutes", "1 hour 30 minutes", "2 hours", "45 seconds".
-No approximate prefix since `count * 30` is exact.
-Seconds are dropped when hours are shown.

----

 ## Cold start behavior

 When the trigger is first enabled or restarted, a warm-up guard skips the first comparison cycle.
 This prevents every active VLAN from appearing "down" because no MRC traffic has been observed yet.
 Zero false detections on startup.